Build a WordPress website (Linux)

 FAQ

-• Check the security group: Confirm that the instance security group allows inbound traffic on port 80.
+• Check the security group: Confirm that port 80 is allowed in the instance's security group rules.

-• Check the firewall: Confirm that the OS firewall (such as firewalld) does not block port 80.
+• Check the firewall: Make sure the operating system's internal firewall (like firewalld) is not blocking port 80.

-• Check service status: Run sudo systemctl status nginx and sudo systemctl status php-fpm on the ECS instance, and make sure both services are active (running) .
+• Check service status: On the ECS instance, run sudo systemctl status nginx and sudo systemctl status php-fpm to ensure the services are in an active (running) state.

 • Check port listening: Confirm that a service is listening on port 80.

-For detailed troubleshooting steps, see Troubleshoot issues when you cannot access services on an ECS instance.
+For detailed troubleshooting methods, see Troubleshoot issues when a service on an ECS instance is inaccessible.

-To improve how search engines index your site, use static URLs.
-Before setting permalinks in WordPress, you must add a rewrite rule to your Nginx configuration.
+Using static-like URLs improves search engine optimization.
+Before setting permalinks in WordPress, you must first configure a rewrite rule on your Nginx server.

-1. Connect to the instance and open the Nginx configuration file.
+1. Connect to your instance and open the Nginx configuration file.

 sudo vim /etc/nginx/conf.d/default.conf

-Press i to enter Insert mode.
-In the location / block, add the following line.
+Press the i key to enter Insert mode.
+Inside the location / block, add the following line.

 try_files $uri $uri/ /index.php?$args;

-Press Esc, type :wq, and press Enter to save and exit.
+Press the Esc key, enter :wq, and then press the Enter key to save and exit the file.

 sudo systemctl restart nginx

-1. Log on to the ECS instance and open the WordPress configuration file.
+1. Log on to your ECS instance and open the WordPress configuration file.

 sudo vim /usr/share/nginx/html/wordpress/wp-config.php

-Press i to enter Insert mode.
-At the end of the file, add the following lines.
+Press the i key to enter Insert mode and add the following lines at the end of the file.

 define("FS_METHOD","direct");